-DEFINITIONS (100 Series)
+Definitions (100 Series)

-Building Unit shall mean a Residential Building Unit; and every five thousand (5,000) square feet of building floor area in commercial facilities or every fifteen thousand (15,000) square feet of building floor area in warehouses that are operating and normally occupied during working hours.
+BUILDING UNIT shall mean a Residential Building Unit; building or structure intended for human occupancy.
+A dwelling unit is equal to one (1) building unit, every guest room in a hotel/motel is equal to one (1) building unit, and every five thousand (5.000) square feet of building floor area in commercial facilities, and or every fifteen thousand (15,000) square feet of building floor area in warehouses that are operating and normally occupied during business hours., or other similar storage facilities, is equal to one (1) building unit.